Genez-io/genezio-landing-page/content/posts/type_safe_expressjs_genezio.md

 };
 ```

 In Flutter, we have something similar: we define a Book class, we handle the serialization, and we have two methods `fetchBooks` and `createBook`.
-You can explore the Flutter code [here](https://github.com/Genez-io/adapter_examples/blob/express/client-flutter/lib/main.dart).
+You can explore the Flutter code {{< external-link link="https://github.com/Genez-io/adapter_examples/blob/express/client-flutter/lib/main.dart" >}}here{{< /external-link >}}.

 Now, let's see what the problems we might get into:

 1. How do we keep in sync the API in all of our clients?
 If we add a new request on the backend side, we have to implement the call on all clients.
 Even worse, if a new property is added to the `Book` request model, this change has to be propagated and communicated to all clients.
 This can become tedious especially with larger teams.
 2. How do we document the code?
 Of course, there are solutions: we could create a Swagger file or a Postman collection, but this adds one more item on the list of tasks that you have to do.
 3. How do we perform error handling?
 This is tightly coupled to the previous point, meaning that we have to document how we return errors (e.g: which ones are 400, which ones are 500 and what body they return).